Periodisation of the history of Belize: Preceramic

 The Preceramic period is most often characterised as the time span prior to the first appearance of ceramics in the relevant geographic region.

 Palaeoindian

 The Palaeoindian ie Lithic period is most often characterised as the time span during which humans first peopled the Americas.
 Its start is, furthermore, commonly dated to modern humans' first arrival in the relevant geographic region.

 Archaic

 The Archaic period is most often characterised as the time span during which non-nomadic farming settlements first appeared in the relevant geographic region.

 Preclassic

 The Preclassic ie Formative period is most often characterised as the timespan during which socioeconomically complex societies or states first appeared across the relevant geographic region.
-It was prior thought of as the period which preceded the Classic culmination or florescence of Mayan civilisation, ie 'as a precursor to civilisation, but without the attributes of civilisation in its own right.'
+It was prior thought of as the period which preceded the Classic culmination or florescence of Maya civilisation, ie 'as a precursor to civilisation, but without the attributes of civilisation in its own right.'

 Classic

 The Classic period is most often characterised as the time span during which the social, economic, political, artistic, and intellectual development of societies or states across the relevant geographic region first peaked or culminated.